ShahafErez/Lettuce-Cook/README.md

 7. **Caching with Redis:** Utilizes Redis for caching recipes to enhance performance.
 8. **Category-based Organization:** Users can order recipes by categories and explore or search within specific categories.
 9. **Logging:** Backend activities are logged for monitoring and debugging purposes.
-10. **Data Storage in PostgreSQL** Data persistence and retrieval powered by PostgreSQL for a robust and scalable solution.
+10. **Data Storage in PostgreSQL:** Data persistence and retrieval powered by PostgreSQL for a robust and scalable solution.

+## Microservices Architecture

+The application has been split into the following microservices:

+1. **API Gateway:** Uses Eureka Gateway for routing and load balancing.
+2. **Naming Server:** Eureka server for service discovery.
+3. **Auth Service:** Handles user authentication (login, register) using JWT.
+4. **Recipe Service:** Manages recipes, including adding, deleting, retrieving, and handling all favorite actions.
+5. **Search Service:** Uses Elasticsearch to provide search functionality for recipes.

 ## Getting Started